Trails for everyone, forever

 The Angry Mountain trail was slowly fading away into the forest, severely limiting hiker access to the western flanks of the Goat Rocks Wilderness.

 Once home to a robust trail network, road washouts and storm damage have restricted hiker access to only a handful of trails into the wilderness.
-With limited entry points, hiker use has been concentrated to only a small subset of the available trails.
-Popular areas like Cispus Bain are bustling with hikers on a sunny summer day, while nearby areas like Angry Mountain and Lily Basin more often resemble a ghost town.
+With limited entry points, hiker use has been concentrated on only a small subset of the available trails.
+Popular areas like Cispus Bain are bustling with hikers on a sunny summer day, while nearby areas like Angry Mountain and Lily Basin more often resemble ghost towns.

 These underutilized locations are key to dispersing hiker use around the wilderness and maintaining a sustainable trail system that meets a variety of hiker needs.
 The solitude and steep climbs found along Angry Mountain may not be everyone's cup of tea — but for many, places like this are an ideal outdoor experience.
 We've worked on trails across the Goat Rocks Wilderness from Nannie Ridge to Packwood Saddle and the Coyote Trail and we've already seen the impact that opening up trails can have on the larger trail system.